renatosugimoto/renatosugimoto.github.io/_posts/2021-05-06-why-I-chose-Jekyll-for-my-personal-site.md

 Well, I had my experience with WordPress years ago.
 Setting up a host for it, plus all the trouble for the configuration didn't seem worth it.

-Then I remembered GitHub Pages, and the fact that it supports Jekyll.
+Then I remembered GitHub Pages and the fact that it supports Jekyll.
 GitHub would provide free hosting, and Jekyll would allow me to blog by simply committing markdown files.

 **Free hosting with custom domain support, plus being able to blog from my IDE?** That sounded really good.